Berserk Button / Video Games

 - Mass Effect:

-- Shit really hits the fan later on in the game when Max discovers the organ-harvesting ring that the bad guys are running.
+- Shit really hits the fan later on in the game when Max discovers the organ-harvesting ring that the bad guys are running, a level of pure evil that goes beyond anything he's ever had to deal with.

 - To put it into perspective, the Reploid that decided to do this was the massive Triceratops-based Silver Horn, who's twice as tall as Massimo and built like a tank.
 He got sent flying across the room and onto his ass with one blow.